What is Akio Toyoda's Net Worth?

 Toyota Motor Corporation

 As the grandson of the founder of Toyota Motor Corporation, Toyoda joined the company's board of directors in 2000.
 Five years later, he was promoted to executive vice president.
 Finally, in early 2009, Toyoda was named the new president of the company, succeeding Katsuaki Watanabe.
 As a passionate driver and auto racing fan, he spent much of his time as president promoting Toyota's sports models, such as the Lexus IS F and Lexus LFA.
-Moreover, under the pseudonym Morizo Kinoshita, Toyoda participated at various racing events, including the 2009 24 Hours Nürburgring.
-In 2016, he approved the development of the GR Yaris, and went on to test drive the car at a track in Hokkaido.
+Moreover, under the pseudonym Morizo Kinoshita, Toyoda participated in various racing events, including the 2009 24 Hours Nürburgring.
+In 2016, he approved the development of the GR Yaris and went on to test drive the car at a track in Hokkaido.
 Although he crashed the first test car, Toyoda continued to drive further development prototypes.

 One of the most notable events that happened during Toyoda's presidency was the massive global recall of Toyota vehicles from 2009 to 2010.
 In the wake of the recall, he was invited to testify before the United States Congress.
 Accompanied by Toyota Motor North America president and COO Yoshimi Inaba, Toyoda apologized for the quality control issues and reasserted the deep historical ties between Toyota and the United States.
 Since then, the company has trended toward multiple concept cars with battery electric drivetrains.
 On April 1, 2023, Toyoda stepped down as president of Toyota and became chairman of the board.